workos/authkit-nextjs/README.md

 const { user } = await getUser({ ensureSignedIn: true });
 ```

+Enabling `ensureSignedIn` will redirect users to AuthKit if they attempt to access the page without being authenticated.

+### Signing out

+Use the `signOut` method to sign out the current logged in user and redirect to your app's homepage.
+The homepage redirect is set in your WorkOS dashboard settings under "Redirect".

 ### Visualizing an impersonation

-Render the `Impersonation` component in your app so that it is clear when someone is impersonating a user.
+Render the `Impersonation` component in your app so that it is clear when someone is [impersonating a user](https://workos.com/docs/user-management/impersonation).
-The component will display a frame with some information about the impersonated user, as well as a button to stop it.
+The component will display a frame with some information about the impersonated user, as well as a button to stop impersonating.

 ```jsx
 import { Impersonation } from '@workos-inc/nextjs';